Madison Avenue TMS News

 TMS Therapy vs Ketamine

-The field of mental health treatment is always evolving and adopting innovative treatments based on emerging research and evidence.
-In this article, we will compare two therapies that are gaining in popularity as alternative treatments for depression and other mood disorders: ketamine and TMS.
+The field of mental health treatment is constantly evolving and adopting new therapies based on emerging research and evidence.
+In this article, we will compare two therapies that are gaining in popularity as alternative treatments for depression and other mood disorders: ketamine and transcranial magnetic therapy (TMS).
+Both of these innovative treatments are effective for depression, but each has its pros and cons.
+If you’re weighing up whether TMS or ketamine might be right for you, read on to discover the relative benefits of TMS vs ketamine.

 TMS VS Ketamine: A Side-By-Side Comparison